-- being ultimately responsible for the Group's operations and management; - supporting the Board by providing industrial and business expertise to the Board; - proposing to the Board the direction, objectives, strategies and policies of the Group for its consideration and approval; - selecting and leading the top management team towards the achievement of the Group's long term objectives, missions, strategies and goals approved by the Board; and - procuring the management to provide the Board with financial and operational monthly updates giving a balanced and understandable assessment of the Group's performance, position and prospects in sufficient detail to enable the Board as a whole and each Director to discharge their duties.
+- supporting the Board by providing industrial and business expertise to the Board; - proposing to the Board the direction, objectives, strategies and policies of the Group for its consideration and approval; - selecting and leading the top management team towards the achievement of the Group's long term objectives, missions, strategies and goals approved by the Board; and - procuring the management to provide the Board with financial and operational monthly updates giving a balanced and understandable assessment of the Group's performance, position and prospects in sufficient detail to enable the Board as a whole and each Director to discharge their duties.

-Delegation by the Board Executive Committee
+Delegation by the Board

+Executive Committee

-The Executive Committee is chaired by the Chairman and comprises the other four Executive Directors including the Vice Chairman and CEO.
+The Executive Committee is chaired by the Chairman and comprises the other four Executive Directors including the CEO.
 It meets monthly and is responsible to the Board for overseeing and setting the strategic direction of the Group.